alekm/hambot/README.md

 You can then copy config_default.json to config.json and edit the required parameters with your API and account information.
 Your discord user-id will be a number, not your username.
 You can search on how to find this using discord developer mode.

 ## Running in docker
-Build the docker container using the included Dockerfile (ex. docker build -t hambot .)
+Build the docker container using the included Dockerfile (ex. "docker build -t hambot .")
 Once built, the container can be executed from docker or docker-compose

 By default, the bot answers to the keyword "hb" (ex. "hb help").